The Next 100 Years: A Forecast for the 21st Century: Russian and Chinese fragmentation

-In the early 2020s, the New Cold War will end when the economic strain and political pressure on Russia, coupled with Russia's declining population, and poor infrastructure, cause the federal government of Russia to completely collapse, much like the dissolution of the Soviet Union.
+In the early 2020s, the New Cold War will end when the economic strain and political pressure on Russia, coupled with high military spending, Russia's declining population, and poor infrastructure, cause the federal government of Russia to completely collapse, much like the dissolution of the Soviet Union.
 Other former Soviet countries will fragment as well.

 Around this time, China will politically and culturally fragment as well.
 The book asserts that the rapid economic development of China since 1980 will cause internal pressures and inequalities in Chinese society.
 Regional tension in mainland China will grow between the prosperous coastal regions and the impoverished interior regions.
 Friedman gives two possible scenarios: that the Chinese central government will expel outside interests and rule with an iron fist to keep the country together, or that China will fragment, with the central government gradually losing much of its real power and the provinces becoming increasingly autonomous.
 He works on the assumption that fragmentation is the most likely scenario.

 In the 2020s, the collapse of the Russian government and the fragmentation of mainland China will leave Eurasia in general chaos.
 Other powers will then move in to annex or establish spheres of influence in the area, and in many cases, regional leaders will secede.
 In Russia, North Caucasus and other Muslim regions, as well as the Pacific Far East will become independent, Finland will annex Karelia, Romania will annex Moldova, Tibet will gain independence with help from India, Taiwan will extend its influence into mainland China, while the United States, European powers, and Japan will re-create regional spheres of influence in mainland China.